What are Journal Entries?

 Create Journal Entries

-If there are certain entries that need to be recorded or corrected in your FreshBooks account, the Accountant can create entries manually on your behalf (like Owner's Draw for example).
-Creating a Journal Entry can be done with the below steps:
+If there are certain entries that need to be recorded or corrected in your FreshBooks account, creating a Journal Entry can be done with the below steps:

-- As an Accountant, click on the Accounting section
+- As an Accountant, or with Advanced Accounting enabled, click on the Accounting section

 - Then click on the Chart of Accounts sub-tab